 Creating A Great Candidate Experience

-Hiring is marketing.
+Saying no can be difficult, but saying nothing is definitely worse.
 A great candidate experience goes a long way towards building your brand.
 It's also not difficult to craft a great experience.
-Here are some tips that may help you do that:
+Here are some tips that will help you do that:

 Tell people what to expect